 Salisbury 6th Form College operates a ‘BYOD’ policy for all students attending the college.
 All students are expected to have a ‘Bring Your Own Device’ with them at all times during the college day.
 This should not be a mobile phone (although we actively encourage their use at appropriate times).

-A Microsoft Surface device is an alternative option if you would prefer to get a Windows based device.
-We’d recommend avoiding the base model with the 64GB SSD as there is not a lot of space to install additional programs that may be needed at college or university.
+We’d recommend avoiding the base models with the 64GB SSD as there is not a lot of space to install additional programs that may be needed at college or university.

 Please be aware that some specialist subjects may have different requirements for BYOD devices, such as Computer Science, Photography and Media.

-Students should check with their subject teachers if any specialist equipment is needed before purchasing a Chromebook.
+Students should check with their subject teachers if any specialist equipment or software is needed.

-Digital Media / Photography: Apple iMacs running Windows 10 are available in the classroom.
+Apple iMacs running Windows 10 are available in the classroom.
 Students would benefit from having a device at home capable of running Abode Creative Cloud, so that project work can be completed outside of lesson time.
 A suitable device for this is a Microsoft Surface Pro, this can be used as a BYOD device in other lessons as well.
 Having a Surface laptop available is beneficial for completing assignments and homework etc outside of lesson both on and offsite.
+It is also beneficial for students to have access to Adobe Creative Cloud.

-Computer Science: Students will need a device capable of running Windows 10 to complete the computer science course.
+Students will need a device capable of running Windows 10 to complete the computer science course.
 The recommended device is a Microsoft Surface Pro Laptop with keyboard cover and pen.
-This device is an investment and will take them on to University and the world of work, if required.
+This device is an investment and will take them on to University and the world of work.
 For other Windows devices, it would be beneficial to have a minimum of 128GB SSD (avoid the base model Surface Go with 64GB as this will not have enough space to install all the required programs), 8GB Ram and a core i3 processor.
 Pen and touch input devices are very beneficial and used for design work.
 The laptop should be capable of running for six hours on battery as charging points are sparse in the classrooms.
 A light laptop is a bonus as we need students to bring them to every lesson.
-You do not need to purchase Microsoft Office, as students will get access to download this free of charge.
-The built in anti-virus from Microsoft is also suitable protection from viruses (we run the college on it) and you do not need to purchase any additional anti-virus software even if the shops say you should.

 S6C offers a bursary scheme to assist with the full cost of these devices.
 Further information can be obtained from firstname.lastname@example.org